Outburn-IL/foob-docs/about.md

-# About FHIR OUT OF THE BOX
+# About FHIR Out Of The Box
 The FHIR Out of the Box is an integrated solution between InterSystems IRIS / HealthShare Health Connect and Outburn FUME transformation engine.
 The solution is providing a robust framework for organizations aimed to deploy FHIR-based solutions.